‘Fresh from the Midwest’ music fest returns Sept. 9 for its 3rd year in Marseilles

 The master of ceremonies will be local radio personality Jonathan Eltrevoog and Don Lewis will be the sound man.

-“From 11 a.m. to 5 p.m., we’re going to do groups and bands, then around 5 we’ll make a transition into solo singer/songwriters,” Eltrevoog, Jonathan’s sister.
+“From 11 a.m. to 5 p.m., we’re going to do groups and bands, then around 5 we’ll make a transition into solo singer/songwriters,” Eltrevoog’s sister said.
 “We feel that will take the energy level from higher to more mellow as the day wears on.”

 The event will feature a variety of bands and musicians, many of which have ties to the Illinois Valley.